 Twenty-seven County, City, State and Federal agency heads are members of the ICAN Policy Committee, along with UCLA, five private sector members appointed by the Board of Supervisors and the Children's Planning Council.
 ICAN's Policy Committee is comprised of the heads of each of the member agencies.
 The ICAN Operations Committee, which includes designated child abuse specialists from each member agency, carries out the activities of ICAN through its work as a committee and through various standing and ad hoc subcommittees.
 Sixteen community based inter-disciplinary child abuse councils interface with ICAN and provide valuable information to ICAN regarding many child abuse related issues.
 ICAN Associates is a private non-profit corporation of volunteer business and community members who raise funds and public awareness for programs and issues identified by ICAN.
-In 1996, ICAN was designated as the National Center on Child Fatality Review by the U.S. Department of Justice.
+In 1996, ICAN was designated as the National Center for Child Fatality Review.